CapybaHub/convenience_types_flutter/README.md

 `FormField`s are usually used in a `Form` defined class, and with the usage of our convinice mixin `FormUtils`, one should have everything it needs to have form validation, and `toJson` method.
-It might introduce some verbose api, to deal with, but the convinience of dealing with the most critical parts, like validating and passing the `Form` information through, makes the usage of our `FormField`s worthwhile.
+It might introduce some verbose api, to deal with, but the convenience of dealing with the most critical parts, like validating and passing the `Form` information through, makes the usage of our `FormField`s worthwhile.
 <br>